doublemarked/loopback-component-model-fragments/README.md

   ]
 }
 ```
+Two important notes:
+- You must put this configuration **above the explorer component**, or any routes from your models won't appear in the explorer.

-Note: It's important and necessary that you specify your model source paths in the component config.
+- It's important and necessary that you specify your model source paths in the component config.
+(Sorry, at the time being it does not auto-detect paths)

 ## How it works